Marcus Holman

-Marcus Holman (born May 2, 1991, Baltimore, Maryland, United States) is an American professional lacrosse player for Cannons Lacrosse Club of the Premier Lacrosse League and an assistant coach for the Utah Utes men's lacrosse team.
+Marcus Holman (born May 2, 1991) is an American professional lacrosse player for Boston Cannons of the Premier Lacrosse League and an assistant coach for the Utah Utes men's lacrosse team.
 Holman was an attackman for the University of North Carolina Tar Heels.
 He was UNC's all-time leading scorer until Joey Sankey surpassed him during the 2015 season.

 Holman's father, Brian, coached UNC's goalkeepers and helps coordinate the defense.
 He joined head coach Joe Breschi in his first year at Chapel Hill in 2009.
 More recently, Brian Holman took over as head coach of lacrosse at University of Utah.
 Marcus' older brother, Matthew, was a goalkeeper for the Tar Heels in 2011 and 2012.
 His mother is the Director of Operations for the North Carolina Tar Heels women's lacrosse team, which his sister Sydney has played for since 2014 lacrosse season.

 Early years

 Holman attended Gilman School in Baltimore and the lacrosse team he played on was ranked No. 1 by Inside Lacrosse in 2009 in Holman's senior year, when he was the team's MVP and captain.
-He was also a captain of his high school football team in his senior year.
+He was also a captain of his high school football team in his freshman year.